Aakashko/DBMS-Project/README.md

 # DBMS-Project
-An DBMS project on railway management system .
+A DBMS project on railway management system using SQL.